 Mom’s treatments initially made her really sick and very tired.
 The doctors gave her anti-nausea meds to help and they did somewhat relieve her discomfort.
 She bought a floor mattress and spent much of her recovery time laying on it in the living room, because she found it more relaxing and peaceful.
 Plus, I think it helped being in the center of the house because it was comforting.
 She became very anemic and had issues with her white blood cell count.

 Before her first round of chemo was completed, she was in complete remission.
 She elected to have her last two treatments anyway, to try to be safe.
 As her doctor had put it: The cancer could be like weed seeds in a garden.
 They may seem to disappear, but would probably crop up again.
 It’s a trait that SCLC is known for.
 This is why she chose to complete the treatment.
 They would check her every 3 months with a CT scan to monitor the disease.
 If anything were to come up, they would then do a PET scan to make sure it hadn’t spread further.

 This time it had spread to a small spot on both adrenals, but nothing on her liver and the spot on her lung was smaller than before.
-They tested to make sure it hadn’t spread to her bones or brain (something that isn’t uncommon for SCLC) and it hadn’t.
+They tested to make sure it hadn’t spread to her bones (something that isn’t uncommon for SCLC) and it hadn’t.
 She started treatments again (the same one as before).
 She became anemic very early and had to have a blood transfusion to continue.
 The nausea was much less than before, because they used a nausea patch along with oral medications.
 They worked so well that mom was afraid the chemo wasn’t working.